Please ensure Javascript is enabled for purposes of website accessibility

 Tale of the Tape: Apple (AAPL) vs. Amazon (AMZN)

-On value, Amazon has the edge on both trailing and forward PEs, likely owing to that half-decade of underperformance.
+On value, Amazon has the edge on trailing PE, but it’s neck and neck looking forward.

 From a fundamental perspective, you’d have to say that’s advantage Amazon.